-Understand your customer better by tracking statistics for your website with Google Analytics in addition to Bókun's built-in statistics.
+This article explains how to configure Google Tag Manager tracking to help you understand your customer by tracking statistics for your website in addition to Bókun's built-in statistics.

 Google Tag Manager is a tag management system, allowing you to easily collect data based on triggers on your website or app.

 ⚠️ Google will stop processing data from Universal Analytics on 1st of July 2023.
 It is recommended to connect your site to Google Analytics 4.

 What do I need to setup Google Tag Manager in Bókun?

 You will need your Google Tag Manager ID (GTM ID)

 Where do I find my Google Tag Manager ID

 - Log into your Tag Manager and go to Workspace